umairraza101/MoviesAPIs/README.md

 When you fetch details about the movie, you'll want to use the Open Movie Database API, which is a RESTful web service to obtain movie information.
-A sample request to fetch the details for the first movie would look like: http://www.omdbapi.com/?apikey=[yourkey]&i=tt0232500 You can use your API key for this exercise:
+A sample request to fetch the details for the first movie would look like: http://www.omdbapi.com/?apikey=[yourkey]&i=tt0232500

 ##### Note: